apache/royale-docs/features/data-model.md

 A data model helps organize data elements so you can easily use them in your application.

->See an example of using a data model in the [GitHub Commit log Application tutorial](/create-an-application/application-tutorial).
+>See an example of using a data model in the <a href="https://apache.github.io/royale-docs/create-an-application/application-tutorial">GitHub Commit Log Application tutorial</a>.

-_Details coming soon_